The long wait: Why Africans must be patient when applying for a passport | DW | 21.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Getting a new passport is quick and easy in many African countries.
-But elsewhere, thousands of people spend a long time waiting for their papers — often simply because there aren't enough blank books.
+But, in others, thousands of people spend a long time waiting for their papers — often simply because there aren't enough blank books.

-When Tanimu Garba needed a new passport in November last year, the 23-year-old drove to the immigration office in his hometown of Maiduguri in north-eastern Nigeria.
+When Tanimu Garba needed a new passport in November, the 23-year-old drove to the immigration office in his hometown of Maiduguri, in northeastern Nigeria.
 But he was soon disappointed.

 "They said I couldn't get my passport immediately," he told DW.
-"Even if I pay for it and even if I have the [right] documents, they [were] not certain when I was going to get it because they are not printing [any right now]."
+"Even if I pay for it and even if I have the documents, they [were] not certain when I was going to get it because they are not printing."

 Nigeria had run out of blank passport books.
 The Maiduguri immigration officials advised Garba to try again in the capital, Abuja.
 Traveling by road from Maiduguri to Abuja is dangerous, so Garba bought a plane ticket, booked a hotel, and paid the 55,000 nairas (€120, $132) express fee for his new passport.

-He didn't hold the travel document until the beginning of March.
+Garba didn't have the document in his hand until the beginning of March.
 But, according to the Nigeria Immigration Service, the bottleneck should have since eased after the country received a large shipment of blank passports.

-"I [chose] the express; they gave me two weeks," entrepreneur Nana Akyiaa from Ghana's capital Accra told DW.
+"I [chose] the express; they gave me two weeks," Nana Akyiaa, an entrepreneur from Ghana's capital, Accra, told DW.
 "But then it [took] close to a month.
 Apart from that waiting, it was okay."

-And then there are cases like Malawi: In the landlocked country in the continent's south-east, most citizens have to wait months for a passport.
+And then there are cases like Malawi's: Most citizens wait months for passports in the landlocked country in southeastern Africa.

 Since 2020, the Malawian government has issued passports with digital security features intended to facilitate passport control in international transit better.
-However, the Department of Immigration continues to use the Techno Brain system on a transitional basis — but only for emergency applications, according to spokesperson Willington Chiponde.
+However, the Department of Immigration continues to use the Techno Brain system on a transitional basis — but only for emergency applications, spokesperson Willington Chiponde told DW.

-"We are only accommodating those who have emergency reasons for leaving the country," he told DW.
+"We are only accommodating those who have emergency reasons for leaving the country," Chiponde said.

 In other words, Malawians who cannot prove that they urgently need to travel will not receive a passport until further notice.
 Chiponde said they do not have official figures on how many citizens have been turned away so far.
 But, first, a new passport supplier must be found, and a contract drawn up and signed.